affinidi/affinidi-tdk-dotnet/README.md

+<a id="top"></a>
-# Affinidi Trust Development Kit (Affinidi TDK)
+# Affinidi Trust Development Kit (Affinidi TDK) for .NET

-The Affinidi Trust Development Kit (Affinidi TDK) is a modern interface that allows you to easily manage and integrate [Affinidi Elements](https://docs.affinidi.com/docs/affinidi-elements/) and [Frameworks](https://docs.affinidi.com/frameworks/iota-framework/) into your application.
+The Affinidi Trust Development Kit (Affinidi TDK) is a modern interface that allows you to build privacy-first identity apps in .NET with minimal setup.
+It allows you to easily manage and integrate [Affinidi Elements](https://docs.affinidi.com/docs/affinidi-elements/) and [Frameworks](https://docs.affinidi.com/frameworks/iota-framework/) into your application.
 It minimises dependencies and enables developers to integrate seamlessly into the [Affinidi Trust Network (ATN)](https://docs.affinidi.com/docs/).

 ## How do I use Affinidi TDK?